 Since the proposed project includes a water quality improvement component, there are several potential external funding sources that may be available.
-There are generally competitive grant opportunities, including the Clean Water Fund (CWF) Projects and Practices grant and the Multipurpose Drainage Management Grant.
+There are generally competitive grant opportunities, including the Clean Water Fund (CWF) Projects and Practices grant and the Multi-purpose Drainage Management Grant.
 A non-competitive potential funding source is the Watershed-Based Implementation Fund (WBIF).
-We recommend further consideration of one or all of these potential funding sources for this project.
+We recommend further consideration of one or all of these potential funding sources for upcoming stages of this project, which include preliminary and final design and construction.